Ukraine halts some Russian gas flows to Europe - KESQ

 But in a statement late Tuesday, the Ukrainian gas transmission system operator said it had decided to suspend operations at a major transit point because of “interference by the occupying forces.”
 The Sokhranivka measuring station handles as much as 32.6 million cubic meters per day, or about a third of the Russian gas that flows via Ukraine to Europe, the operator said.

-It said Russian interference, including the unauthorized diversion of gas, had “endangered the stability and safety” of the system.
-Ukraine said gas volumes could be shifted instead to the Sudzha transit point further west in territory it controls.
+Ukraine said gas volumes could be shifted instead to the Sudzha transit point further west in territory it controls, and pointed to a similar move it said took place in 2020 to allow repairs to be carried out.

 “Transit through Sokhranivka was provided in full, there were no complaints from counterparties and there are none,” it said in the statement posted to its official Telegram channel.
 “Gazprom fully fulfills all its obligations to European consumers, supplies gas for transit in accordance with the contract and operator agreement, transit services are fully paid.”

-In a separate statement reported by Reuters, Gazprom said the volumes shipped to Europe via Ukraine on Wednesday were down about 25% from Tuesday’s levels.
+In a separate statement reported by Reuters, Gazprom said the volumes shipped to Europe via Ukraine on Wednesday were down 25% from Tuesday’s levels, falling from about 96 million cubic meters to 72 million.

+Zongqiang Luo, natural gas analyst at Rystad Energy, said that no particular country was likely to feel an “immediate impact” because Europe’s gas grid is well connected.

+Gas flows through Sokhranivka have averaged at about 23 million cubic meters per day in May, he added.
+The Sudzha transit point could add 13 million cubic meters to its gas flow to help offset the shock.

 Oil prices, which had dropped about 9% since Friday, were jolted higher by the news.
 Brent crude and US oil were trading up about 3% on Wednesday.
 US natural gas prices rose 5% Tuesday, and another 1% early Wednesday.